Ultra Decadent Grain-Free Chocolate Brownies

 - Add the almond flour and tapioca starch and mix until it begins to come away from the sides of the pan.

 - Add the chocolate chips and mix well.

 - Scrape the mixture into the prepared foil-lined pan.
 Spread the mixture evenly in the pan and pop any air bubbles as best you can.

-- Bake at 350 degrees F for 10 minutes then 325 degrees for another 17-22 minutes until only a few crumbs remain on a toothpick but center is not raw.
+- Bake at 350 degrees F for 10 minutes then 325 degrees for another 17–22 minutes until only a few crumbs remain on a toothpick but the center is not raw.
 The top will look glossy and maybe slightly cracked.
-Cool in the pan about an hour before lifting the tin foil and the brownies out of the pan.
+Cool in the pan for about an hour before lifting the tin foil and the brownies out of the pan.